VoltageSolutions/GameControllerForZwift/README.md

 ## Known Bugs

 - "Down arrow" navigates down in the UI properly but does not initiate a U-turn as it should - you have to use the menu to U-turn instead.
+  - The current implementation uses a `KeyPress` instead of holding a `KeyDown`.
+We need to build functionality to permit holding a controller button as a continuous `KeyDown` action followed by a `KeyUp`.
 - Navigation within GameControllerForZwift is flaky.
 I've disabled the backstack until I can work it out.
 - Windows 10 issues
   - Clicking around the app can highlight the entire window.